NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Litterature Review

-*Although a Litterature Review may not be appropriated in a ReadMe, this short section helps to better understand the choices taken to design the model.*

 Before the era of deep learning, steganalysis methods involved extracting characteristic features from an image to feed them to a classifier.
 Hyun et al. use histograms of wavelet subbands extracted from images as an input of an MLP binary classifier [1].
 In Pevny et al., the stego noise is exposed with high pass filters and a Markov chain is trained to learn the transition probabilities between adjacent pixel values.
 Subsets of these transitions probabilities are used as features for an SVM classifier [2].

 Since stego noise is a high frequency (rapidly changing) noise, the use of high pass filters increases the Signal to Noise Ratio (SNR), by removing low-frequency components, as seen in [2].
 The Spatial Rich Model (SRM) is a set of 30 high pass filters of the 1st, 2nd and 3rd order [3].
 In many recent papers using CNNs for Steganalysis (which as one could expect, proved to work better than other methods), the SRM filters are used as the first layer [4,5,6].
 Furthermore, using a truncation layer for the activation of the SRM filters allows to filter out large elements in the image, which contain no information about the stego noise, leading to a faster training and a higher accuracy overall [7].
 The most commonly used truncation layer is the Linear Truncation Unit (TLU) which is defined as follows [6]: